Fine Motor Skills & Handwriting Readiness for Preschoolers

 7. Drawing and Colouring

-- Different surfaces: paper, cardboard, chalkboards
+- Different surfaces: paper, cardboard, the void deck floor with chalk

 8. Sticker Activities